 For many children, playing a sport is a crucial part of growing up.
 Some kids even play multiple sports throughout the year.
 However, there’s been more research lately regarding the connection between youth athletics and brain injuries.
 A 2019 study from the Brain Injury journal found that sports and recreation activities are the leading causes of nonfatal traumatic brain injuries (TBI) in children ages five to 19.
 Parents of young athletes should be aware of the sports associated with the greatest risk for a TBI and the symptoms to look out for in children.

 If you believe that your child is suffering from a brain injury, it is best to schedule a doctor’s appointment.
 Medical professionals can perform a complete check-up and diagnose a TBI.
-If your child does have a head injury, contact a California TBI attorney.
+If your child does have a head injury, contact a Sacramento TBI attorney.
 They can review the specifics of your case and determine whether you have a claim.

 Plus, arcanebet can contribute to the overall well-being of young athletes and help mitigate the risks associated with sports-related brain injuries.